 You’ve almost certainly heard of the gut microbiome.
 If you have, it’s in the context of how important it is for health and maybe even mental health.
 Outside of specific strains of microbes that live in our guts that help with neurotransmitter production (like dopamine, GABA, and serotonin), the health of our gut microbiome is directly related to our health.

 I learned about this fascinating phenomenon from Rhonda Patrick, who is brilliant at communicating complicated health-related literature to the non-academic.
-Basically, the gut is composed of sensitive intestinal cells that need particular fuel to be healthy, (such as short-chain fatty acids like sodium butyrate).
-If that cell population doesn’t get what it needs, then it degrades and releases inflammatory cytokines, the same kind that have been shown to have a causal role in symptoms of depression and anxiety.
-These short-chain fatty acids are fed by insoluble fibers that can be ingested in various common vegetables and leafy-greens.
+Basically, the gut is composed of sensitive intestinal cells that need particular fuel to be healthy (such as short-chain fatty acids like sodium butyrate).
+If that cell population doesn’t get what it needs, it degrades and releases inflammatory cytokines, the same kind that have been shown to have a causal role in symptoms of depression and anxiety.
+These short-chain fatty acids are fed by insoluble fibers that can be ingested in various common vegetables and leafy greens.
 It’s not so hard.
 Inflammation keeps coming back up over and over again…

 If you can rein this in – minimally have a decently large salad or a green smoothie every other day at the least – then you’ll make it so that you’re not compounding what’s likely extant inflammatory activity each time you decide to have a cheat meal or something.
 Again, add instead of taking away, and you’ll give yourself more freedom to feel better and be healthier.